openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `did_methods_not_supported`
     * The Self-Issued OP does not support any DID methods included in `did_methods_supported` parameter.
 * `subject_syntax_types_not_supported`
-    * The Self-Issued OP does not support any ID Token Subject Syntax Types included in `subject_syntax_types_supported` parameter.
+    * The Self-Issued OP does not support any Subject Syntax Types included in `subject_syntax_types_supported` parameter.
 * `credential_formats_not_supported`
     * The Self-Issued OP does not support any credential formats included in `credential_formats_supported` parameter.
 * `invalid_registration_uri`